gabrielsoltz/metahub/README.md

 ## XLSX

-Similar to csv but with more features like formatting.
+Similar to CSV but with more features like formatting.

 <p align="center">
   <img src="docs/imgs/xlsx-export.png" alt="xlsx-example"/>